Phase curves of transiting exoplanets

 In addition, we proposed a hypothesis to explain the color bimodalities and thermal/collisional evolution of all middle and outer solar system asteroid populations within the dynamical instability framework (Wong & Brown 2016; see figure).
 In short, we posit that sublimation-driven volatile loss from the outermost layers of ice-rich bodies in the primordial outer solar system planetesimal disk led to the development of two distinct surface compositions — the objects situated closer to the Sun experienced higher surface temperatures and became depleted of Hâ‚‚S on their surfaces, while objects farther out retained Hâ‚‚S. Solar irradiation reddened the surfaces of these two populations to different extents, and the subsequent dynamical instability spread these bodies throughout the Solar System to become the present-day Trojans, Hildas, and KBOs, which thereby inherited the color bimodality.

-My more recent work has focused on spectroscopic characterization of Hildas and Trojans.
+My subsequent work focused on spectroscopic characterization of Hildas and Trojans.
 Near-infrared spectra of Hildas were found to be largely identical to those of Trojans, and crucially, they show a clear bimodality in spectral shape that aligns with the aforementioned optical color bimodalities (Wong et al. 2017).
-UV observations with Hubble have likewise revealed a clear distinction in spectral behavior between less-red and red Trojans (Wong et al. 2019a).
+UV observations with Hubble likewise revealed a clear distinction in spectral behavior between less-red and red Trojans (Wong et al. 2019a).
 The reflectance spectra of the two Trojan subpopulations are now characterized across the 0.3-5.0 micron wavelength range (see figure).
-Simultaneously, I have worked on improving our understanding of active Centaurs — an enigmatic subclass of the Centaurs that show cometary activity.
+Simultaneously, I worked on improving our understanding of active Centaurs — an enigmatic subclass of the Centaurs that show cometary activity.
 By expanding the catalog of measured active Centaur colors with new photometric measurements and examining their orbital distribution relative to the inactive Centaurs (Wong et al. 2019b), we seek to use the Centaurs as a proxy for inward-scattered primordial icy bodies, with important implications for understanding the composition and evolution of Jupiter Trojans within the framework of dynamical instability models.

 In 2021, NASA launched the Lucy spacecraft on a flyby mission to the Trojans.
 I am actively collaborating with the science team to carry out ground- and space-based observations of the mission targets in preparation for the encounters.
 An example of this supporting research is our multi-band photometric observations of a mutual event in the Patroclus-Menoetius binary system (Wong & Brown 2019).
 I have also leveraged the capabilities of JWST to obtain spectra of both Trojans and KBOs, uncovering diagnostic absorption features that have yielded improved constraints on their surface compositions.
-As part of the JWST Solar System Guaranteed Time Observations team, I am working on a wide range of Cycle 1 data products, focusing on NIRSpec reflectance spectroscopy and MIRI emission spectroscopy.
-Results from these observations will be published imminently.
+As part of the JWST Solar System Guaranteed Time Observations team, I am working on a wide range of Cycle 1 and Cycle 2 data products, focusing on NIRSpec reflectance spectroscopy and MIRI emission spectroscopy.
+I've led and/or contributed to over a dozen papers based on JWST data to date; see my CV for a full list.
+Results from a Cycle 1 program that observed the Trojan targets of the Lucy Mission with the NIRSpec instrument have recently been published (Wong et al. 2024), revealing evidence for OH absorption, aliphatic organics and a peculiar COâ‚‚ feature on the collisional fragment Eurybates.
 I am also venturing into examining interesting individual targets that may be particularly diagnostic of underlying physics.
 Recently, I completed a photometric campaign to confirm and characterize the Ennomos collisional family in the Trojans, revealing a small group of unusually blue objects that are spectrally distinct from the background population (Wong & Brown 2023).

 Atmospheric characterization of cool gas giants